A Classification of $G$-invariant Shallow Neural Networks: Introduction

-The remainder of the paper is organized as follows: In Sec.~\ref{sec:rho}, we give a classification of the ``signed permutation representations'' of $G$ and relate these representations to the cohomology classes of $G$. \footnote{We assume some familiarity with group theory including semidirect products and quotient groups, conjugacy classes of subgroups, and group action~\citep[see][]{herstein2006topics}.
-We also assume a basic understanding of group cohomology in Sec.~\ref{sec:cohomology}~\citep{brown2012cohomology}, but we hope the visualizations in Figs.~\ref{fig:C6_perm},\ref{fig:D6_perm:1}-\ref{fig:D6_perm:3} are sufficient to convey the concept.
-The visualizations are based on a geometric perspective of cohomology on Cayley graphs~\citep[sec.
-5.9]{dructu2018geometric}; see \citep{tao2012cayley} for intuition.} Then in Sec.~\ref{sec:gsnn}, we build towards the statement of our main classification theorem of $G$-SNN architectures.
+The remainder of the paper is organized as follows: In Sec.~\ref{sec:rho}, we give a classification of the ``signed permutation representations'' of $G$ and relate these representations to the cohomology classes of $G$. \footnote{We assume some familiarity with group theory including semidirect products and quotient groups, conjugacy classes of subgroups, and group action~\citep[see][]{herstein2006topics}.} Then in Sec.~\ref{sec:gsnn}, we build towards and state our main classification theorem of $G$-SNN architectures.
 While Sec.~\ref{sec:rho} makes little reference to $G$-SNNs, presenting it upfront helps to streamline the exposition in Sec.~\ref{sec:gsnn}, with much of the notation and terminology established.
-In Sec.~\ref{sec:examples}, we visualize the $G$-SNN architectures for some example groups $G$ and remark on the ``network morphisms'' between the architectures.
+In Sec.~\ref{sec:examples}, we visualize the $G$-SNN architectures for some example groups $G$, and in Sec.~\ref{sec:remarks}, we make a number of remarks including a theorem on the ``network morphisms'' between $G$-SNN architectures.
 Finally, in Sec.~\ref{sec:conclusion}, we end with conclusions and next steps towards the problem of $G$-invariant neural architecture design.